Implementation Progress Summary

 Building Efficiency, Renewable Energy, and Clean & Efficient Transportation

-The green building ordinance supports the following eight CAP measures:
+The green building regulations support the following eight CAP measures:

 - BE-1: Adopt a Residential Energy Efficiency Ordinance